-The Mount Bromo sunrise and volcano tour in Indonesia is easily one of the most amazing travel experiences you can have anywhere in the world.
+Watching the sunrise at the Mount Bromo volcano in Indonesia is easily one of the most amazing travel experiences in the world.
+You can even climb the crater and look directly into the smoking volcano!

-This travel guide will explain how to go to Mount Bromo, where to stay, entrance fees, how to be safe, and everything else you need to know before you go!
+This travel guide will explain how to go to Mount Bromo, what to see and do there, and everything else you need to know before you go!

 Where Is Bromo?